 Use gridlines and snap-to-grid in Power BI Desktop reports

-The Power BI Desktop report canvas provides gridlines that let you neatly align visuals on a report page, and also provides snap-to-grid functionality so visuals in your reports look clean, aligned, and evenly spaced.
+The Power BI Desktop report canvas provides gridlines that let you neatly align visuals on a report page and use snap-to-grid functionality so the visuals in your report look clean, aligned, and evenly spaced.

-In Power BI Desktop you can also adjust the z-order (bring forward, send backward) of objects on a report, as well as align or evenly distribute selected visuals on the canvas.
+In Power BI Desktop, you can also adjust the z-order (bring forward, send backward) of objects on a report and align or evenly distribute selected visuals on the canvas.

 Enabling gridlines and snap-to-grid

 To enable gridlines and snap-to-grid, select the View ribbon, then enable the checkboxes for Show gridlines and Snap objects to grid.
-You can select one or both boxes; they operate independently.
+You can select one or both options; they operate independently.

 If Show gridlines and Snap objects to grid are disabled, connect to any data source and they become enabled.

-You can use CTRL+Click to select more than one visual at a time, which displays all selected visuals' borders, easily letting you see whether the visuals are properly aligned.
+Use Ctrl+Click to select more than one visual at a time, which displays all selected visuals' borders and shows whether the visuals are properly aligned.

 Using gridlines inside visuals

-In Power BI there are also gridlines inside visuals, which provide visual guides for comparing data points and values.
+In Power BI there are also gridlines inside visuals that provide visible guides for comparing data points and values.
 Beginning with the September 2017 release of Power BI Desktop, you can now manage the gridlines within visuals using the X-Axis or Y-Axis card (as appropriate based on visual type), found in the Format section of the Visualizations pane.
 You can manage the following elements of gridlines within a visual: